 LENGTH OF WARRANTY: KITCHENAID WILL PAY FOR: KITCHENAID WILL NOT PAY FOR: ONE-YEAR FULL WARRANTY FROM DATE OF PURCHASE.
-Replacement parts and repair labor costs to correct defects in materials or workmanship.
-Service must be provided by an authorized KitchenAid servicing outlet.
+Replacement parts and repair labor costs to correct defects in materials or workman- ship.
+Service must be provided by an autho- rized KitchenAid servicing outlet.
 A. Service calls to: Correct the installation of the range.
 Instruct you how to use the range.
 Replace house fuses or correct house wiring.
-B. Repairs when range is used in other than normal home use.
+Repairs when range is used in other than normal home use.
 Damage resulting from accident, alteration, misuse, abuse, improper installation, or installation not in accordance with local electrical codes.
 Any labor costs during the limited warranties.
-Replacement parts or repair labor costs for units operated outside the SECOND- THROUGH FIFTH- YEAR LIMITED WARRANTY FROM DATE OF PURCHASE.
+Replacement parts or repair labor costs for units operated outside the United States.
+Pickup and delivery.
+This product is designed to be repaired in the home.
+Repairs to ceramic glass cooktop if it has not been cared for as recommended in this Use and Care Guide.
+Repairs to parts or systems caused by unauthorized modifications made to the appliance.
+SECOND- THROUGH FIFTH- YEAR LIMITED WARRANTY FROM DATE OF PURCHASE.
 Replacement parts for any electric element to correct defects in materials or workmanship.
+Replacement ceramic glass if breakage is due to defects in materials or workmanship.
 Replacement parts for solid state touch control system to correct defects in materials or workmanship.
-SECOND- THROUGH TENTH-YEAR LIMITED WARRANTY FROM DATE OF PURCHASE.
+SECOND- THROUGH TENTH- YEAR LIMITED WARRANTY FROM DATE OF PURCHASE.
 Replacement parts for the porcelain oven cavity/inner door if the part rusts through due to defects in materials or workmanship.
-United States.
-F. Pickup and delivery.
-This product is designed to be repaired in the home.
-G. Repairs to parts or systems caused by unauthorized modifications made to the appliance.

-KITCHENAID DOES NOT ASSUME ANY RESPONSIBILITY FOR INCIDENTAL OR CON-SEQUENTIAL DAMAGES.
+KITCHENAID DOES NOT ASSUME ANY RESPONSIBILITY FOR INCIDENTAL OR CONSEQUENTIAL DAMAGES.
 Some states do not allow the exclusion or limitation of incidental or consequential damages, so this exclusion or limitation may not apply to you.
 This warranty gives you specific legal rights, and you may also have other rights which vary from state to state.